tomcz/jersey-pico/README.md

 All the example code is located in the `com.sun.jersey.spi.pico.container.servlet.example` package in `src/test/java`.

-In addition you can look at the https://github.com/tomcz/jersey-webapps project to see how I wire up a web application using either jersey-pico or Guice + Jersey.
+In addition you can look at the https://github.com/tomcz/jersey-webapps project to see how I wire up a Jersey web application using either jersey-pico or guice as the IoC container.